magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 And perhaps this is what I’ve been circling all along—the quiet reconciliation between creation and commerce, between freedom and structure, between dream and daylight.
 The left hand and the right.

 Maybe it’s the same with cities.
 Sydney, with its order and shine, teaches you how to build; Melbourne, with its rain and chaos, reminds you why you began.
-One speaks in boardroom tones, the other hums in alleyways.

 Perhaps I was never meant to choose—only to move between them.